miku/rclone/backend/vault/README.md

               Username: roosevelt
 ```

-If you see this screen, congratulations - your rclone with vault support is now
+If you see a similar output, congratulations - your rclone with vault support
-ready to use.
+is now ready to use!

 ## Known Limitations

 This is a working prototype and while continuously tested against our
 development and QA Vault instances, limitations remain.

+* ...
 * read and write support **only on the command line** level (mount and serve are read only)
 * currently, if you copy data from another cloud service to vault, **data will be
   stored temporarily on the machine where rclone runs**